hashintel/hash/apps/hash-external-services/README.md

 ### LLM prototyping

 This also contains an experimental Docker compose file for prototyping LLM-based services using relevant external services such as a vector database.
-You'll be able to execute the following command to start the prototyping external services:
+You'll be able to execute the following command from the repository root directory to start the prototyping external services:

 ```sh
 yarn external-services:prototype up